 Wairarapa (including the whole Tararua district) had around 67,900 hectares planted in exotic forest in 2014.
 The first major forest was planted by the state at Ngaumu in the 1940s to stabilise hill slopes, use marginal land, and supply building timber.
 From the 1960s many farmers planted forests.
 Institutional investment doubled plantings in the 1990s.
 Most trees are radiata pine, milled after 30 years.

 In 1990 the government sold the Ngaumu cutting rights to the Japanese company Juken Nissho, which opened a mill and laminated-veneer plant at Waingawa.
-It is Wairarapa’s largest manufacturer, employing over 400 workers and processing up to 30,000 cubic metres of wood each year.
+It is Wairarapa’s largest manufacturer, employing about 300 workers and processing up to 30,000 cubic metres of wood each year.

-Horticulture and arable farming make up 5% of Wairarapa’s economy and uses 2% of its land area.
+Horticulture and arable farming make up 5% of Wairarapa’s economy and use 2% of its land area.
 After mixed cropping (mainly barley and peas), grape-growing for wine dominates the sector.

 Olive growing began in 1991 with a grove of 60 trees in Martinborough.
 The industry now reaches as far as Masterton and has 70,000 trees.
-It comprises boutique enterprises producing high-quality oil, mainly for the domestic market.
+Boutique enterprises produce high-quality oil, mainly for the domestic market.
 The growers produced about 12% of New Zealand’s olive oil in 2014.

 Wairarapa is New Zealand’s sixth-largest winemaking region, focusing on premium wines.
 In 1996 the region had 174 hectares in grapes.
-By 2013 it was 972 hectares – 3% of the national total.
+By 2013 the area was 972 hectares – 3% of the national total.

 Wine grapes were first grown in the 1880s by Masterton pastoralist William Beetham, who made wine and encouraged others to have a go.
-However, prohibitionists crushed the fledgling industry by voting the district dry in 1908.
-It stayed that way until 1947.
+Prohibitionists crushed the fledgling industry by voting the district dry in 1908.
+It stayed that way until 1946.

 In the late 1970s a few wine enthusiasts bought land in Martinborough and planted vineyards.
 The gravel soils and warm climate were ideal for growing grapes, and the district is now renowned for its pinot noir.

 The early winemakers’ success attracted others.
 By 2014 the region had almost 40 wineries.
-Several were located further north, at Gladstone and Ōpaki.
+Several were north of Martinborough, at Gladstone and Ōpaki.

 Pastoral farming has dominated the economy since the 1840s.
-It still accounts for 20% of the Wairarapa workforce in the 2010s.
+It still accounted for 20% of the Wairarapa workforce in the 2010s.

-The reliance on farming has been a mixed blessing.
+Reliance on farming has been a mixed blessing.
 Towns serviced the pastoral economy with saleyards, slaughterhouses, and transport depots.
-Few had industries independent of agriculture, and Wairarapa’s fortune relied on farming.
-When farming returns rose, it boomed; when they fell, it slumped.
+Few had industries independent of agriculture, and Wairarapa’s fortunes relied on farming.
+When returns rose, it boomed; when they fell, it slumped.

-In the 19th century, farmers employed hundreds of workers.
+In the 19th century, large farms employed many workers.
 But as agriculture became more mechanised, many people looked for work in towns, such as at Masterton’s Waingawa freezing works.
-Twentieth-century improvements in roading and transport made it more profitable to centralise rural industries in the bigger centres.
+Twentieth-century improvements in roading and transport made it more profitable to centralise rural industries.
 While Masterton grew, Eketāhuna shrank.

 Even Masterton did not grow enough to attract substantial new investment.
 With reduced prospects, thousands of young people left the region, never to return.
 Between 1951 and 2001, New Zealand’s population doubled, but Wairarapa’s increased by just 25%.
 Since the 1980s the region has lost more people than it has gained.